 One of the main causes of death globally, cancer caused more than 14.1 million new cases of the disease in 2012, or 14.6% of all deaths.
 Breast, prostate, lung, and colorectal cancers are the most prevalent types of cancer.
 One of the most common diseases, pulmonary carcinoma, often known as lung cancer, is characterised by unchecked cell proliferation in the lung tissues.
 Lung cancer, which causes around 22% of all cancer-related deaths worldwide, is primarily caused by tobacco use.
 Globally, 2.2 million individuals will be diagnosed with lung cancer in 2020, and 1.8 million will die from the illness, according to GLOBOCAN.
 According to Cancer Statistics, 2020: Report from National Cancer Registry Program, the estimated incidence of cancer patients in India for 2020 was 679,421 (94.1 per 100,000) for men and 712,758 (103.6 per 100,000) for women.
 When normal cell division and development processes are interfered with, abnormal, uncontrollable growth results, which leads to lung cancer.
 A tumour is formed when the cells grow into a mass.
 It has been demonstrated that pulmonary carcinoma, one of the most aggressive cancers, has a very high potential for tumour metastases.
+Lung epithelial cell lines are responsible for producing the carcinomas in most primary lung cancer types.
 Lung cancer is one of the most common and fatal illnesses.
 The transformation of normal cells into tumour cells causes lung cancer, a multi-stage process that frequently progresses from a precancerous lesion to a malignant tumour.
-Lung cells develop and divide abnormally in a variety of diseases known as lung divide abnormally in a variety of diseases known as lung cancer[25-28].
+Lung cells develop and divide abnormally in a variety of diseases known as lung cancer[25-28].